-The document is read only so the first thing you need to do is to make a copy to your Google Drive account.
+The document is read-only, so the first thing you need to do is to make a copy to your own Google Drive account.
 If you don’t have a Google account you will need to make one first.

 Click File> Make a Copy…

 This will give you your own editable version of the calculator.

 Then you can input your estimates for the campaign.
 You only need to change the values in the highlighted yellow cells in column B.

 The first value is the estimated amount of money you expect to raise.
 You should try a few different inputs here.
 Start with your funding goal and then see the costs if you raise 2x your goal.

 Remember: you don’t need to calculate costs if you raise less than your goal.
 Kickstarer does not charge any fees for projects that do not tip (e.g. are note successful).

 Next, add the number of backers you expect to have on the project.
 For a reasonable estimate, think about the average amount that each backer will give.